 On September 1, 2020, the Sponsor purchased 5,750,000 shares (the "Founder Shares") of Class B common stock for an aggregate price of \$25,000.
-The Founder Shares include an aggregate of up to 750,000 Class B shares subject to forfeiture to the extent that the underwriters' over-allotment is not exercised in full or in part, so that the number of Founder Shares will equal, on an as-converted basis, approximately 20% of the Company's issued and outstanding common stock after the Proposed Public Offering.
+In December 2020, the Company effected a stock dividend for 0.1 shares for each share of Class B common stock outstanding, resulting in an aggregate of 6,325,000 Founder Shares outstanding.
+All share and per-share amounts have been retroactively restated to reflect the stock dividend.
+The Founder Shares include an aggregate of up to 825,000 Class B shares subject to forfeiture to the extent that the underwriters' over-allotment is not exercised in full or in part, so that the number of Founder Shares will equal, on an as-converted basis, approximately 20% of the Company's issued and outstanding common stock after the Proposed Public Offering.